ossobv/openvpn-u2f-setup/README.rst

     # When OpenVPN is tied to SystemD, this will trigger ask-password support.
     # You'll need to have the openvpn-u2f-ask-password daemon available to
-    # notify you that YubiKey authentication is needed and interact with it.
+    # notify you that U2F authentication is needed and interact with it.
     auth-user-pass